Climact/can-pypsa-eur/doc/index_txt.rst

 and supply for all energy sectors.
 From version v0.8.0, PyPSA-Eur includes all the features from PyPSA-Eur-Sec, which is now deprecated.

-Energie Studie 2050+ for VEKA
+PAC scenario modelling 2.0 for CAN Europe
 =============================

-This version of PyPSA-Eur is an extended version designed by Climact for the *Flemish Energy and Climate Agency* (VEKA, Belgium) in the context of the *Energie Studie 2050+* (see :ref:`Energie Studie 2050+ for VEKA<Overview>` for further details).
+This version of PyPSA-Eur is an extended version designed by Climact for the *Climate Action Network Europe* (CAN Europe) in the context of the *PAC scenario modelling 2.0* (see :ref:`PAC scenario modelling 2.0 for CAN Europe<Overview>` for further details).

-.. seealso:: Detailed chapter about modifications made by Climact : :ref:`Energie Studie 2050+ for VEKA<Overview>`
+.. seealso:: Detailed chapter about modifications made by Climact : :ref:`PAC scenario modelling 2.0 for CAN Europe<Overview>`

 Electricity System
 ==================